 I shook her hand and smiled, ‘My name’s Emma.
 Emma Loren.’

 ‘I’ll see you around,’ and she disappeared back into the crowd.

 The office was much quieter; the noise from the hall only just audible through the door.
 Sitting in front of me was a lady behind a desk.
 Three chairs lined either side of the wall next to the doorway, but no one else was in the room.
 I walked up to the desk and slid my bag off my back, placing it next to me.
 The lady looked up at me and smiled, ‘You must be Emma.
 I’m Jan.
 You’re starting year eleven?’

 I nodded.
 ‘Yes, I am.’

-She peered at the computer in front of her and started typing.
+She looked at the computer in front of her and started typing.
 While I waited, I looked around the room.
 Three big windows lined the wall behind the desk.
 I could see a basketball and tennis court not far from the building.
 The walls behind the chairs were lined with advertisement posters and brochures.

-The lady coughed and I looked back.
+The lady coughed, and I looked back.

 She was still watching the screen, but she addressed me, ‘Your mum has already sorted the paperwork out with me, so all I need to do is run through with you a couple of things.’

 I waited as she stood and proceeded to the printer which was spitting out sheets of paper.
 She gathered them and passed them to me.
 The papers were warm.
 ‘That first sheet is a parent note which just talks about the curriculum.
 You don’t need to worry much about that one right now.’
 I looked at the next sheet.
 ‘That one is your lessons timetable-’ the door opened cutting her off and a boy entered the room.